 The goal for the editors is to build a trust and even reliance on our ability to be the polish for our work.
 To not just fill in the holes, or to follow the script line by line, shot by shot – if you happened to have a script with shots!
 We are responsible for making everyone else look as good as possible.
-We are story tellers as well, and to that end, even though the video is shot, making the most effective use of the footage is OUR job… if the script needs to be tweaked… discuss with the writer – of course you have to have a reason why as well.
+We are story tellers as well, and to that end, even though the video is shot, making the most effective use of the footage is OUR job . . . if the script needs to be tweaked . . . discuss with the writer – of course you have to have a reason why as well.

-Don’t let things “go” that you don’t think are working well… I think for those who have worked with me know that when I hear narration that doesn’t flow, I speak up.
+Don’t let things “go” that you don’t think are working well . . .
+I think for those who have worked with me know that when I hear narration that doesn’t flow, I speak up.

-We recently edited a series on Student-Centered Learning and part of that concept is that teacher’s roles change from the “Sage on the stage”, the expert who has all the answers, to more of a facilitator of learning… where they help the students create their own learning.
-As I was reading the script and following the narration, that concept is introduced… OK, I get it.
+We recently edited a series on Student-Centered Learning and part of that concept is that teacher’s roles change from the “Sage on the stage,” the expert who has all the answers, to more of a facilitator of learning . . . where they help the students create their own learning.
+As I was reading the script and following the narration, that concept is introduced . . .
+OK, I get it.
 Sometime later the narration stopped referencing teachers, and was calling them facilitators all the time.
-So I gave alternate reads because if I were a teacher/facilitator, I still consider myself a teacher – even if my role has changed… my techniques will have changed, and yes I might be actually more of a facilitator… but I am still a teacher.
+So I gave alternate reads because if I were a teacher/facilitator, I still consider myself a teacher – even if my role has changed . . . my techniques will have changed, and yes I might be actually more of a facilitator . . . but I am still a teacher.
 A small difference?
 Semantics?
-Maybe, yet, as THE VIEWER, I could see getting pretty upset [and therefore not able to learn], if some video tells me I am no longer a teacher… but a lawn jockey telling kids what url they will find information at.
-And in truth, the teacher/facilitator still needs the skillset of a teacher, knowing learning styles, understanding the order of learning and more… so all of that goes into the decision to give Michelle alternative cuts.
+Maybe, yet, as THE VIEWER, I could see getting pretty upset [and therefore not able to learn], if some video tells me I am no longer a teacher . . . but a lawn jockey telling kids what URL they will find information at.
+And in truth, the teacher/facilitator still needs the skillset of a teacher, knowing learning styles, understanding the order of learning and more . . . so all of that goes into the decision to give Michelle alternative cuts.
 Ben may decide that it should be kept the way it was written, and that is his decision in the end, but that was the thought process behind a simple narration change.

 Is the writer wrong?
 Is the writer stupid?
-No, not in the least, but they are tied up in their process… and for one word may not have been aware of a possible sensitivity there could be.
+No, not in the least, but they are tied up in their process . . . and for one word may not have been aware of a possible sensitivity there could be.
 In the end, they may decide to keep the original wording, and if that’s the decision, that’s OK, I just wanted there to be an awareness of a possible problem.
 It was a common occurrence to make changes in the narration in both working and sometimes intension, when we realized that as it was being narrated it wasn’t coming across as intended when written.
-Even though John took pains to speak his writing… sometimes changes would be made and it hadn’t been fully read when the narrator showed up.
+Even though John took pains to speak his writing . . . sometimes changes would be made and it hadn’t been fully read when the narrator showed up.
 The idea is to get the best result.

 That’s what we all must do.
 As the people who touch the project last, it is our responsibility to deliver the clearest, most effective, and engaging video project possible.